Uranium Dioxide SDS

 • Boiling point: Decomposes.

-• Flash point: Non-Flammable solid.
+• Flashpoint: Non-Flammable solid.

 The half-lives of the various uranium isotopes are as follows: